EdddieN/agent_machinon/README.md

 sudo apt-get install git
 ```

-## Checkout the current agent_machinon app from GitHub
+## Download the current agent_machinon app from GitHub

 As the repository is private, you'll be asked for your GitHub user and password, that's okay.